-Unboxing the Sony’s was much like opening a box of cereal, very functional, straight to business.
+Unboxing the Sony was much like opening a box of cereal, no confusion, straight to business.
 It comes with a protective box and the usuals; flight, USB and headphone cables.
-Initial impressions are that it is well-made, things are tightly screwed together and it does look like it was manufactured to last.
+Initial impressions are that it is well-made, things are tightly screwed together and it does look like it is manufactured to last.

-Within minutes of listening to the 1000X reminded me a lot of the QC35.
-Unlike the Bose, these doesn’t get bright and painful to the ears as the volume rise.
-What’s more, the MDR’s noise cancelling ability walks over the 35s by a margin, taking its crown.
+Within minutes of listening to the 1000X, a competing headphone came to mind.
+The QC35.
+Unlike the Bose, these doesn’t get bright and painful to the ears as volume rise.
+What’s more, the MDR’s noise cancelling ability walks over the 35s by a margin to take its crown.

 Light, long hours listening

 20 hours of battery life

 Much like the Bose, some tunes can sometimes sound flat or linear.
 Electronic & RnB of recent years sound amazing on them with sufficient and tight control of bass accompanied by a clear separation of mids and highs.
 Despite its over-ear design, the pair of Sony plays oldies well which is especially true when listening to the voice of Karen Carpenter’s which sounded, very hearty.
 Other times, tracks can sound jumbled together like in John Mayer's Neon guitar intro riff.

 When the right tracks are chosen, it is interesting how much detail these pair of Sony can produce which makes skipping tracks hard to do.